-Your current situation can be depicted as "Keeping Still, Mountain" transforming into "Splitting Apart".
+Your current situation can be depicted as "Modesty" transforming into "Darkening of the Light".

-In front of you lies "Mountain", representing stillness and obstruction.
-Behind you lies "Mountain" which transforms into "Earth".
-That means that stillness and obstruction are being transformed into docility and receptivity.
+In front of you lies "Mountain" which transforms into "Fire".
+That means that stillness and obstruction are being transformed into brightness and warmth.
+Behind you lies "Earth", representing docility and receptivity.

 The Situation